brainstormforce/sureforms-public/readme.txt

 == Changelog ==
 = x.x.x =
-* Improvement: Enhanced screen reader accessibility for Address, Dropdown, and Multi-choice blocks to announce field label and help text.
+* Improvement: Improved screen reader accessibility to announce the block labels and help text.
 = 1.0.6 - 20th November 2024 =
 * Fix: Fixed Webhook functionality for GDPR-enabled forms and other submission options.
 * Fix: Resolved an issue where Icon, Heading, Image, and Separator fields were not displaying on the front end.